Writing Short Stories

 It’s important to be working on writing and editing your short story (of up to 3,000 words) throughout the six weeks.
 At the end of the course, we invite students to share their finished story (written with the help of the course).
 This is not a submission to the agency but an opportunity to get peer feedback.

-For an additional fee of £125 you can obtain a detailed 500-word report on your story (of up to 3,000 words) from an expert CBC editor.
+For an additional fee of £125 you can obtain a detailed 500-word report on your work (of up to 3,000 words) from an expert CBC editor.

 (NB: if you’re looking for one-to-one tutorials and tutor-led writing workshops as part of a writing course, do take a look at our longer, selective writing courses – these aren’t included in this course).